 We sure do!
 Our Annual Report highlights the work done in each of our focus areas as well as specifics about funds raised and how we allocated those funds.
-Thank you to everyone who donated to the Urban Death Project; together, we are transforming the future of death care.
+Thanks to everyone who donates to the Urban Death Project, we are transforming the future of death care.

 Press inquiries, please email: firstname.lastname@example.org

 Katrina Spade is the founder and executive director of the Urban Death Project, a new system for gently and sustainably disposing of the dead using the process of composting.
 Katrina has focused her design career on creating human-centered, ecological, architectural solutions.
 Prior to architecture school, she studied sustainable design and building at Yestermorrow Design Build School, with a focus on regenerative communities and permaculture.
 While earning her Masters of Architecture at the University of Massachusetts Amherst, she received a grant from the Massachusetts Department of Agriculture to build and monitor a compost heating system, a project which helped initiate the Urban Death Project.
 Katrina earned a BA in Anthropology from Haverford College, and a Masters of Architecture from the University of Massachusetts Amherst.
 She is an Echoing Green Climate Fellow.

 Brian Gix is a 26 year Seattle resident originally from Oregon.
 He grew up the son of an engineer, on a small family farm, and spent his summers on working on his uncle’s ranch in Northern British Columbia.
 He has served as a Seattle/King County Metro "Sounding Board" to provide citizen input in mass transit decision, and he is a Democratic Precinct Committee Officer in the 43rd district.
 Brian is a software engineer.